 - Microfiber cleaning cloths (I have one for dusting and another for all other surfaces) OR rags or paper towels for bathroom surfaces

-A microfiber mop with refillable sprayer is great for all floor types for everyday cleaning.
+A microfiber mop with refillable sprayer attachment is great for all floor types for everyday cleaning.
 I use a squeeze sponge floor mop for extra dirty floors and follow with the microfiber mop for polishing.

 Homemade Disinfectant